 All prospective students must be prepared and on time for the audition.
-A make-up audition will be granted only in the case of emergency.
 Arrive early on audition day, appropriately dressed (see individual audition descriptions for requirements, if any), and make sure to bring all required materials including a pen or pencil for paperwork.
 Report to the check-in tables and submit your materials.

 Please note that some auditions may take longer than others.
 Be prepared to wait.
 And, please be patient.
 Parents/Guardians are not allowed to view the audition.